platformspec/site/spec/index.md

 3. **Fragmented Knowledge:** As teams develop custom approaches, valuable knowledge is often siloed within individual teams or organizations.
 This fragmentation makes it difficult to share best practices or collaborate effectively across the broader platform engineering community.

 4. **Complexity and Scale:** As platforms grow in complexity and scale, managing and maintaining these custom solutions becomes increasingly difficult.
 The lack of a unified framework for defining and managing platforms can lead to configuration drift, making it challenging to ensure that platforms remain consistent, secure, and reliable over time.

+## **The IaC Revolution: Emergence of Common Patterns**

+The widespread adoption of Infrastructure as Code (IaC) has led to the emergence of common patterns for setting up, provisioning, and configuring cloud infrastructure.
+These patterns have become foundational to modern platform engineering and have significantly influenced how platforms are built and managed today.

+1. **Modular Infrastructure:** One of the key patterns that has emerged from the IaC revolution is the use of modular infrastructure components.
+Instead of monolithic scripts, infrastructure is broken down into reusable modules that can be easily composed to build complex platforms.
+This modularity enables greater flexibility and reusability but also requires a systematic approach to ensure that modules integrate seamlessly.

+2. **Declarative Configuration:** Declarative configuration, where the desired state of infrastructure is defined upfront, has become a standard approach in IaC.
+Tools like Terraform and CloudFormation allow teams to specify what the infrastructure should look like, and the tools handle the rest.
+This approach reduces human error and simplifies the management of infrastructure at scale.

+3. **Automation and Orchestration:** Automation is at the heart of IaC, with tools automating the provisioning, configuration, and management of infrastructure.
+Orchestration tools, such as Kubernetes, have further extended this automation, allowing for the dynamic scaling and management of resources.
+These patterns have enabled organizations to manage large-scale platforms with minimal manual intervention.

+4. **Version Control and Collaboration:** Treating infrastructure code like application code has led to the adoption of version control practices for IaC.
+This pattern has facilitated better collaboration among teams, enabling them to track changes, review code, and roll back to previous versions when necessary.
+The integration of IaC with CI/CD pipelines has further streamlined the deployment of infrastructure changes.

+While these patterns have provided a robust foundation for platform engineering, the diversity of tools and custom implementations across organizations has led to challenges in consistency, maintainability, and collaboration.

 ## **The Need for a Standardized Approach**